“Everybody has a plan until they get punched in the face.”~ Mike Tyson.

 Leonardo DiCaprio on Worrying and Failure: [Quote]

-I tweeted this casually awhile back, and it got more RTs than all my other posts combined, today.
+I tweeted the below casually awhile back, and it got more RTs than all my other posts combined, today.
 So, guess it warrants being made into a short, sweet blog post in and of itself.

 The Buddhist rule re: Worrying is simple: don’t.